paritytech/bridge-ui/README.md

 ### Environment variables

-Make sure to setup an .env file to select the Substrate and Ethereum nodes you want to connect to, using the following variables:
+You can setup an .env file to select the Substrate and Ethereum nodes you want to connect to, using the following variables:
 ```bash
 SUBSTRATE_PROVIDER
 ETHEREUM_PROVIDER
 EXPECTED_ETHEREUM_NETWORK_ID
 ```

-You can also use the predefined variables from the .env-example
+To make it even simpler you can also use the predefined variables from the .env-example and override the values you want.
 ```bash
 mv .env-example .env
 ```